 UCAS Code: L700

-Those invited for interview will have two interviews: one with the Tutor handling your application and one with two of the teaching Fellows in Geography.
-The aim of these interviews, each of which lasts for no more than half-an-hour, is to find out from you at first hand about your motivation and aptitude for the course you have chosen.
-We try to conduct our interviews in a friendly and informal manner, and you should not feel daunted by the prospect of them.
-Although we will naturally want to discuss some technical and subject-related questions with you, no special preparation is necessary or indeed desirable.
+Those invited for interview will usually have one interview with Director of Studies and a Teaching Fellow in Geography.
+The aim of the interview, which lasts for no more than 40 minutes, is to find out from you at first-hand about your motivation and aptitude for the course you have chosen.
+We conduct our interviews in a friendly and informal manner, and you should not feel daunted by the prospect of them.
+The interview will be subject focused and cover some technical and subject-related questions.
+No special preparation is necessary or indeed desirable.

-A copy of Cambridge Geography, which describes the University Department, its staff, facilities and lecture courses, can be obtained from the Secretary of the Undergraduate School, Department of Geography, Downing Place, Cambridge, CB2 3EN; or you can e-mail them at email@example.com or visit their Undergraduate website.
+A copy of Cambridge Geography, which describes the University Department, its staff, facilities and lecture courses, can be obtained from the Secretary of the Undergraduate School, Department of Geography, Downing Place, Cambridge, CB2 3EN; or you can visit their website.